Stormwindsky/Stormwindsky-Website/README.md

 Please note that all sounds and music, etc. used under a free license are credited on my web pages which contain the sound in question on this page.

-You can find the other pats from other license here:
+You can find the other parts from other license here:

 CC-BY-4.0 license: